jensottomoeller/dbt-fakerairbyte-shop/README.md

 These components include data pipelines, storage, transformation, data management/governance, monitoring, visualization, and exploration.

+Note: Nothing has been installed locally on my machine.
+Everything is cloud based.

 # List of tools used

 - Extract & Load: Airbyte